dme65/ssw_matlab/ssw_matlab_slides_performance.md

 - Don't expect JIT to always speed-up your code!
 	- Better to write efficient code than rely on GIT
 - JIT can speed up 1 and 2, but not 3
-	- A bit surprising since 3 is so close to
+	- A bit surprising since 3 is so similar to 1

 ---